-Capital commitments - There is one major contract for future capital expenditure at 31 March 2018.
-This relates to town centre improvement works which commenced in 2017/18 leaving a future commitment of £1.3 million.
+Capital commitments - There is one major contract for future capital expenditure at 31 March 2019.
+This relates to extension works to a rental property which commenced in 2018/19 leaving a future commitment of \pounds 1.1 million.

 The following statement shows the progress of the Authority's rolling programme for the revaluation of property, plant and equipment, including assets valued following completion of significant projects.
 Valuations of land and buildings are carried out by Donna Best (FRICS) (an internal valuer) in accordance with the methodologies and basis for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 The basis for valuation is set out in the Statement of Accounting Policies.
 The Authority is not aware of any material changes in asset values that have not been updated.